Five-year plans of the Soviet Union: Second plan, 1932–1937

 Because of the success made by the first plan, Stalin did not hesitate with going ahead with the second five-year plan in 1932, although the official start date for the plan was 1933.
 The second five-year plan gave heavy industry top priority, putting the Soviet Union not far behind Germany as one of the major steel-producing countries of the world.
+The city of Magnitogorsk was the 5th largest Steel in 1934.
+The Stakhanovite movement aimed to further increase iron and steel production with the introduction of 'State Gifts' for over-achievers.
 Further improvements were made in communications, especially railways, which became faster and more reliable.
 As was the case with the other five-year plans, the second was not as successful, failing to reach the recommended production levels in such areas as the coal and oil industries.
 The second plan employed incentives as well as punishments and the targets were eased as a reward for the first plan being finished ahead of schedule in only four years.
 With the introduction of childcare, mothers were encouraged to work to aid in the plan's success.
 By 1937 the tolkachi emerged occupying a key position mediating between the enterprises and the commissariat.

 Consistent with the Soviet doctrine of state atheism (gosateizm), this five-year plan from 1932 to 1937 also included the liquidation of houses of worship, with the goals of closing churches between 1932–1933 and the elimination of clergy by 1935–1936.

+The second 5-year plan (1933–1937) introduced an incentive scheme to persuade all the peasants to join collective farms.
+They were each allowed a small plot of land for their own use, this led to a recovery in agricultural production as the peasants produced fruit, vegetables, meat and milk on their own plots.

 Third plan, 1938–1941

 The third five-year plan ran for only 3½ years, up to June 1941, when Germany invaded the Soviet Union during the Second World War.
 As war approached, more resources were put into developing armaments, tanks, and weapons, as well as constructing additional military factories east of the Ural mountains.

 The first two years of the third five-year plan proved to be even more of a disappointment in terms of proclaimed production goals.
-Still, a reported 12% to 13% rate of annual industrial growth was attained in the Soviet Union during the 1930s.
 The plan had intended to focus on consumer goods.
 The Soviet Union mainly contributed resources to the development of weapons and constructed additional military factories as needed.
-By 1952, industrial production was nearly double the 1941 level ("five-year plans").
-Stalin's five-year plans helped transform the Soviet Union from an untrained society of peasants to an advanced industrial economy.